No. 45 Find your way with a map

 - An idea of where you want to end up - your destination

-- A whistle to let people know where you are
+- A whistle and mobile phone to let people know where you are

-Start off by working out where you are right now on the map, so that you know you're starting in the right place.
-Make sure you're holding the map the right way round too.
-It's good to do his activity with your family, or friends, and you'll probably need an adult or two for the trickiest bits.
+Start off by working out where you are right now on the map, so that you know you're following your map from the right place.
+It sounds silly, but make sure you're holding the map the right way round too.
+It's good to do this activity with your family or friends, and you'll probably need an adult for the trickiest bits.

 Work out a route

-If you look at where you are, and where you want to end up, you should be able to work out a route between the two, but be careful to check that there are bridges if you want to cross rivers, or that you're not walking on private land.
+If you look at where you are and where you want to end up, you should be able to work out a route between the two.
+If you're planning to cross rivers, take care to check if there are some bridges or you may get stuck.
+It's also best to check in advance that you're not walking on private land.